 2023 Open season for duck hunting and quail hunting

-Open seasons for duck hunting and quail hunting have been declared for South Australia in 2023.
-Please note there are camping and access limitations for flood-affected Riverland and Murraylands Game Reserves.
+Open seasons for duck and quail hunting were declared for South Australia in 2023 and are now closed.

 The season declarations follow an assessment of climate data and forecasts, landscape and wetland condition, and waterfowl abundance.
 The potential impacts of hunting activities on the conservation and sustainability of waterfowl populations and stakeholder feedback was also considered as part of the assessment.
 The information used in this assessment included:

 - stubble quail surveys undertaken by the Conservation and Hunting Alliance of South Australia, and

 Recommendation for the 2023 duck hunting open season and quail hunting open season was based on 2022 data and forecasts for 2023.
 DEW prepares a report each year that summarises this data, which is available here.